LLNL/conduit/src/docs/sphinx/building.rst

     ./config-build.sh uberenv_libs/`hostname`*.cmake

-Compiler Settings for Thirdparty Dependencies
+Compiler Settings for Third Party Dependencies
 ++++++++++++++++++++++++++++++++++++++++++++++++
 You can edit ``scripts/uberenv/compilers.yaml`` to change the compiler settings passed to Spack.
 See the `Spack Compiler Configuration    <http://software.llnl.gov/spack/basic_usage.html#manual-compiler-configuration>`_
 documentation for details.

+For OSX, the defaults in ``compilers.yaml`` are clang from X-Code and gfortran from https://gcc.gnu.org/wiki/GFortranBinaries#MacOS.

 .. note::
     The bootstrapping process ignores ``~/.spack/compilers.yaml`` to avoid conflicts